RyotaMurohoshi/LinqAlias/README.md

             var array = new[] {0, 1, 2, 3, 4};

             var message = string.Join(", ", array
+                // use Map extension method as alias of Select.
+                // You may be familiar Map method than Select method.
                 .Map(it => it * it)
+                 // use Filter extension method as alias of Where.
+                 // You may be familiar Filter method than Where method.
                 .Filter(it => it % 2 == 0)

                 .ToArray()
             );